HodyahAdler/BIU_oop_class_winter2024/Assignment-0----setup.md

 # Setup Assignment

 The goal of this assignment is to get you through the technical requirements of the assignments of this course.
 You will not be graded for this assignment.
-However, we strongly suggest you submit it, to verify that you have all prerequisite ready and you understand all submission instructions before you get into "real" assignments.
+However, we strongly suggest you do it, to verify that you have all prerequisite ready and you understand all submission instructions before you get into "real" assignments.

-Assignments should be submitted through the [Submission System](http://submit.cs.biu.ac.il).

 ## Working Environment Guide